 What to Wear in San Francisco in Summer (June – August)

 Summer is the time of year that usually confuses people, especially if it’s your first trip to San Francisco.
 Most tourists understand winter and spring weather.
-But when they dream of a California summer, they’re thinking about LA’s hot summer days at the beach.
+But when they dream of a California summer, they’re thinking about San Diego’s hot summer days at the beach.
+Not foggy and cold San Francisco summers.

 That is not the case in San Francisco.
 We lovingly – ish call June, June Gloom.
-This is when our good friend, Karl the Fog, comes to visit.
-And stays a little longer than any of us like.
-Yes, we’ve named the Fog.
+The fog rolls in thick and heavy during the summer months.
+The fog has become such a staple to San Francisco’s summer, that we’ve nicknamed the fog, Karl.
 Karl even has its own Instagram account!

 And I know, you’ve seen that quote that Mark Twain supposedly said (although that topic is hotly debated) “The coldest winter I ever spent was a summer in San Francisco”.
 Whoever said it is not wrong.